 While having a very specific audience in mind, the ETFO’s website is an enjoyable ride.
 Besides fresh and accessible design, it utilizes a simple layout and content hierarchy that makes navigating through every page a breeze.

-Sporting different hues of purple, yellow, blue, and red to accentuate every page element, from photographs, written content to CTAs, the website emerges as a cheerful and colorful place, acting as an embodiment of the organization’s logo and a reflection of the diverse nature of the union.
+Sporting different hues of purple, yellow, blue, and red to accentuate every page element, from photographs, and written content to CTAs, the website emerges as a cheerful and colorful place, acting as an embodiment of the organization’s logo and a reflection of the diverse nature of the union.

 To reduce bounce rate and keep users glued to the ETFO website, Inorbital built a custom smart search with intuitive filters and tagging.
 As part of the sticky navigation menu, this search section was customized based on the user journeys and the content that users were looking for the most.